Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: The almost complex structure

 It then follows from Proposition \ref{prop:integrability_conditions} that $J_H$ is integrable, and $(\dK, H,J_H)$ is a CR manifold of class $\mathcal{C}^1$.
 From Proposition \ref{prop:strictly_pseudoconvex}, it holds that $\dx \eta|_{H\times H}(\cdot,J_H \cdot) =\gamma_H$, and since $\gamma_H$ is positive definite on $H$, it follows that $(\dK,H,J_H)$ is strictly pseudoconvex.
 This concludes the proof. \end{proof}

-\begin{rem} If $M$ has real dimension $4$, then the contact structure on the boundary of $M$ is of rank $2$.
-Since almost complex structures (when they are at least of class $\mathcal{C}^1$) are always integrable in dimension $2$, the proof of Theorem \ref{thm:final} is thus considerably reduced in that specific case. \end{rem}
+\begin{remark} If $M$ has real dimension $4$, then the contact structure on the boundary of $M$ is of rank $2$.
+Since almost complex structures (when they are at least of class $\mathcal{C}^1$) are always integrable in dimension $2$, the proof of Theorem \ref{thm:final} is thus considerably reduced in that specific case. \end{remark}